 The County of San Diego Office of Emergency Services (OES) serves as staff to the UDC.
-In this capacity, OES is a liaison between the incorporated cities, the State Office of Emergency Services and FEMA, as well as non-governmental agencies such as the American Red Cross.
+In this capacity, OES is a liaison between the incorporated cities, the Governor's Office of Emergency Services and FEMA, as well as non-governmental agencies such as the American Red Cross.

 |County of San Diego Office of Emergency Services:|| |